Brian Bowman: Why it’s so hard to beat Facebook’s automated control video ads

 Once it learned this, Consumer Acquisition embarked on a new testing strategy, using several phases.
 In the first, it tests for impressions per install, using a split test on Facebook with three-to-five different kinds of creative assets.
 It never puts the control video in that creative split test.
 The spend is even across the creatively different ads.
 It puts $200-to-$400 per ad behind the tests.

-Then it targets on iOS or Android, running ads in Facebook’s Newsfeed.
+Then it targets on iOS or Android, running ads in Facebook’s News Feed.
 It can reach around 20 million users this way.
 The goal is to drive install volume to at least 100 installs in places such as the U.S. and India.
 It then takes the one or two winners on return-on-advertising spend (ROAS) from the test into the second phase.

 Then it runs ads for the winners using Facebook’s app-event optimization or value optimization bidding methodologies.
 It creates new campaigns for the challenger ads.
 It runs the ads in the U.S. on Android or the U.S. In the third phase of testing, Consumer Acquisition wants to determine if the successful challenge ads will scale.
 It runs statistically significant tests against the control video ad.